wcameronbowen/wcameronbowen.com/site/index.md

 # Welcome

 This may be my first, second, or third brain at this point.
 If you want to know more about why I created this site, see [Why I Created This Site](/blog/why-i-created-this-site).
 If you want to know more about me, checkout the [About](/about) page.
-Otherwise have fun looking around, who knows what you will find!
+Otherwise, have fun looking around.
+Who knows what you will find!

 In keeping with the goal of this site you will enjoy a wonderfully ad-free experience.
 If you see an ad on this site, something has gone horribly wrong and you can assume there's been a malicious takeover of the site!